I'm trying to survive late stage capitalism, give me your clicks.

 Lin Beifong metal-bended her fiance’s betrothal necklace, further incorporating her own Earth Kingdom heritage into Kya’s Southern Water Tribe heritage.
 Despite being in a previous relationship with Kya’s brother Tenzin, keeping Kya and Lin’s relationship secret, and Lin not officially coming out, their declaration of love went smoothly.

 The family she had known and battled with welcomed her with acceptance and joy and Suyin Beifong pretended to act surprised when adding Kya as a new sister.
 And, in typical coming out fashion, Prince Wu and Mako read the room and came out as well.

 Mako’s developing attraction toward Wu, both physically and romantically, was written with the awkwardness and excitement familiar to many Queer people.
 New feelings and uncharted territory were portrayed naturally and allowed me to see two characters I personally wanted to see together fall in love.

 The Queer presence in the ATLAB universe is slim and relegated to literary and graphic novels, Televised Queerness is not allowed due to Christian uproar.
 When it is shown, the creators make the Queerness subtle by simply mentioning romantic kisses, a lover’s embrace, or a declaration of love.

 It’s not enough.
-I need and deserve Queer content; espcially if Queerness is canon..
-However, because of homophobia and faith-based intolerance, fanfiction is the only medium that is available to me.
+I need and deserve Queer content; especially if Queerness is canon.
+However, because of homophobia and faith-based intolerance, fan fiction is the only medium that is available to me.

 The Queer community does not always have the benefit of seeing themselves in the stories we read, universes we fantasize about, and in the characters we adore.
 Often, we have to accept the scraps that are given.